ignite/cli/docs/guide/loan.md

   state: cancelled
 ```

-Congratulations.
-This concludes the loan module.

 Consider adding this to your git commit and maybe publish it on a public repository for others to see your accomplisments.

 ```bash
 git add .
 git commit -m "Add cancel-loan message"
 ```

+## Complete

+Congratulations.
+This concludes the loan module.

 You have learned how to